Judith Barry’s All the light that is ours to see

 Large-scale immersive installations

-Judith Barry, Professor and Director of Art, Culture and Technology, is creating Something in Mind, a new work and the centerpiece of a solo exhibition at HOME arts center in Manchester, England, opening in 2019.
+Judith Barry, Professor and Director of Art, Culture and Technology, is creating Something in Mind, a new work and the centerpiece of a solo exhibition.
 Something in Mind examines relationships between media types and audience habits.
 The work includes images of viewing spaces across time, including medieval monasteries, panoramas, virtual reality (VR), home video rentals and more, charting transformations in shared social spaces as they have evolved in relationship to audience habits.